-"He has some bumps and bruises, nonetheless, he'll live."
+"He has some bumps and bruises.
+Nevertheless, he'll live."
 Harukata confirmed.

 "I warned him not to engage her.
 She wanted to hurt him."

-"Why's that, Gabrielle San?" the Shogun was curious.
+The Shogun grew curious, "Why's that, Gabrielle San?"

 She wasn't ready to shed light on their relationship.
-The wound was still opened and nowhere near healed.
+The wound remained bleeding and nowhere near healed.

-Gabrielle countered with a question of her own.
-"What is it that you want, Shogun?"
+Gabrielle parried with a question of her own, "What is it that you want, Shogun?"

 "I want to know how you are doing."

-"You should already have that figured out." she spoke.
+"You should already have that figured out."
+She spoke with concealed sorrow and vexation.
 "Xena's going to Akemi when the time comes and I will be alone.
-How do you think I feel."
+How do you think I feel?"

-Harukata moved closer to Gabrielle and placed his hand on her shoulder.
-"You love Xena and she cares greatly for you, no matter what you may perceive."
+Harukata moved closer to Gabrielle, placing his hand on her shoulder.
+"You love Xena, and she cares greatly for you.
+No matter what you may perceive."

-Gabrielle recalled the last encounter she had with her soul mate and she knew that Xena's love for her was over.
+Gabrielle recalled the final encounter she had with her soul mate.
+She knew the Warrior Princess' love for her had expired.

 "Thank you, Shogun, but I'm certain that's a lie."
-Gabrielle replied.
+Gabrielle professed.

 'What did you say to her, Xena?'
 Harukata pondered.

 "I'm finished here."
-Gabrielle declared, backing away from him.
-"I'm going back to my cabin."
+Gabrielle muttered, retreating from him.
+"I'm going to my cabin."

 "Of course.
 Before you go, can I ask what weapons are you skilled with, Gabrielle San?"

 "Yes."
-Gabrielle avowed.
+She affirmed.
 "I know martial arts.
 Xena trained me well."

 An idea formed in Harukata's brain.
 "Wait a moment, Gabrielle San."

-The bard watched the old warrior take steps to where an assortment of swords was displayed and grabbed a katana.
+The bard watched the old man take steps to where an assortment of swords were displayed and grabbed a katana.

-Gabrielle became surprised that the Shogun was offering her such a position.
-"I've been informed on many occasions that women can not become a Samurai."
+Gabrielle's cognition was floored by the Shogun's offer to her for such a position.
+"I've been informed on many occasions that women cannot become a Samurai."

 "It is true."
-Harukata said.
-"You will be the first, ever."
+Harukata consented.
+"You will be the first ever."

 "I don't follow you, Shogun."
-Gabrielle admitted as she looked at the katana blade that he held out to her.
+Gabrielle admitted, looking at the blade he held out to her.
 "Why do you wish to train me?"

-"You are special, Gabrielle San.
-I haven't been acquainted with you long, however, I'm positive that you would make a powerful and talented Samurai."
+"You are special.
+I haven't been acquainted with you long, howbeit, I'm positive you would make a powerful and talented Samurai."

-The bard was at a lost.
-It would be awesome to learn the ways of the Samurai and it would take her mind off, Xena.
+The cropped blonde was at a lost, but wonderment made her consider the offering.
+It would be awesome to learn the ways of the Samurai, and take her mind off Xena.

 'You know how you can be.
-You meet a new person, discover their ways and sooner, or later wind up being absorbed by whatever they said that intrigues you.'
+You meet a new person, discover their ways and, sooner or later, wound up being absorbed by whatever they said that intrigues you.'

 'I won't prove Xena's accusation correct.'
 Gabrielle mused.

 "What do you say to Samurai training, Gabrielle San?"
-Harukata inquired.
+Harukata persisted.

-"I'm deeply flattered by your request, Shogun, but I have to decline."
+"I'm deeply flattered by your proffer, but I have to decline."

-The petite Amazon started to head towards the door when Harukata stated.
-"You have an unique aura that surrounds you, Gabrielle San.
-If you change your mind and let me teach you, your keen senses will be heighten.
-You may even surpass, Xena."
+The petite Amazon started to head towards the door when Harukata elucidated, "You have an unique aura that surrounds you, Gabrielle San.
+If you change your mind and let me teach you, your keen senses will be heightened.
+You may even surpass Xena."

 "It is."
-Harukata replied.
-"Think it over.
-Which ever decision you choose, I'll respect it.
+Harukata proclaimed.
+"Think it over at least.
+Whichever decision you choose then, I'll respect it.
 You have my word."

-High above the heavens, two Arch Angels looked on as Eli gazed through the portal to the mortal realm.
+High above the heavens, and perched atop a plateau, two Arch Angels looked on whilst Eli gazed through the portal to the mortal realm.

 Michael was unsure exactly what Eli was cogitating.
 "I don't know.
 But it's safe to say it concerns the Warrior Princess and Gabrielle."

-"Their destiny is set in stone." the dark skinned Angel responded.
+"Their destiny is set in stone."
+The dark-skinned Angel uttered.
 "You don't think he's trying to alter it?"

 "I'll speak with him."
-Michael said.
+Michael avouched.
 "Go back to Paradise, Raphael.
 I got it from here."

 Nodding in agreement, Raphael's wings carried him upwards.

 "Yes, Japa is in turmoil.
-Yodoshi will be destroyed as prophesied and so will, Xena."
+Yodoshi will be destroyed as prophesied, so will Xena."

 "Impossible, Eli."
 Michael was baffled.

-"It's not, somehow she acquired the stone.
+"It's not.
+Somehow she acquired the stone of immense power.
 It is being used in this world and the other."

 "The Kronos stone?"
-Michael questioned.
-"Its destruction came by the hands of, Callisto when she melted it.
-The pieces that was left was launched into the atmosphere by, Hercules."
+Michael probed incredulously.
+"Its destruction came by the hands of Callisto when she melted it.
+The remnant pieces got launched into the outta atmosphere by Hercules."

-"A different kind."
+"A dissimilar kind."
 Eli clarified.
 "The Omphalos stone.
-A shard of it, is on Gabrielle's ring.
-Another shard is on her double, from the other world.
-It's activating."
+A shard of it is on Gabrielle's ring.
+An additional shard is on her double from another world... and it's activating."

-"I'm not certain, but I foresee trials for, Gabrielle."
-Eli replied.
+"I'm not certain, but I foresee trials for Gabrielle."

-"Now look." the Arch Angel flew and landed beside, Eli.
-"One of them is possibly aiming to control time and space, using Gabrielle and her twin."
+"Now look."
+The Arch Angel flew and landed adjacent to Eli.
+"One of them is possibly aiming to control time and space, using Gabrielle."

 "It isn't Aphrodite."
-Eli professed.
+Eli defended the goddess of love and beauty.
 "It's someone else.
 Only a master of wisdom could pull this off."

 "Athena is dead."
 Michael pointed out.
-"Whoever is doing this must be aware of the Twilight, when only one god, or goddess can remain out of every pantheon on earth.
-They are hoping to achieve it, or bypass it."
+"Whoever is doing this must be aware of the Twilight; when only one god or goddess can remain from each pantheon on earth.
+They are hoping to achieve the status of being the singular deity, or bypass it altogether."

 "By going to the other world."
 Eli commented.
-"Xena and Gabrielle has to know.
-If the Omphalos stone takes effect it could have dire consequences."
+"Xena and Gabrielle has to be notified.
+If the Omphalos stone takes full effect, it could have dire consequences."

-"You want to save, Xena."
+"You want to save Xena."
 Michael surmised.
-"She has to die, so that Yodoshi can stop attacking Amaterasu's temples and the souls she'd killed may move on to the afterlife.
+"She has to die, so Yodoshi can stop attacking Amaterasu's temples, and the souls she'd killed may move on to the afterlife.
 It is her fate."

 "I acknowledge that."
 Eli conceded.
 "Still, something has to be done.
-Whatever goddess that is setting this in motion, is draining power from the demolished Kashiko-dokoro temple in Kyushu and channeling it to the stone.
+Whatever goddess that's setting this in motion, is draining power from the demolished Kashiko-dokoro temple in Kyushu and channeling it to the stone.
 Gabrielle could be in grave danger."

 "What could happen to her?"
-Michael was becoming concerned for the once Arch Angel.
+Michael became concerned for the once trim Arch Angel.

 "Her life's energy can be sapped.
 Or she could be transported to her double's world."
-Eli replied.
+Eli predicated.
 "Anything can befall her there."

 "That would be a shame."
-Michael said sadly.
+Michael was feeling glum for the Amazon.

 "That can't be done."
-Michael admonished.
-"We can not meddle in the affairs of humans anymore."
+He admonished.
+"We can't meddle in the affairs of humans anymore."

 "Are we to stand by and let this happen to Gabrielle without giving her some sort of warning?"
-Eli inquired, gazing at the Arch Angel.
+He posed the query, gazing at the Arch Angel.

 "You can't, Eli."
 Michael leered.
 "God forbids it."

-Eli turned to the portal once more and viewed the bard as she wiped the tears from her eyes before laying down on the cot in her cabin.
+Eli turned to the portal again, viewing the bard wiping the tears from her eyes, prior to laying down on the cot in her cabin.

 "I will submit to the rules of non-interference."
-Eli stated in advance of locking eyes with, Michael.
-"However, if Gabrielle prays to me, I fear I will go to her."
+Eli ceded in advance of locking eyes with Michael.
+"But if Gabrielle prays to me, I fear I'll go to her."

-He looked at the portal again, with a stern facial expression.
-"I will take it up with our, god."
+The Avatar descried the portal once more with a stern visage.
+"I will take it up with our God."

 Michael made no reply as his wings began to flap.
-Looking up, he ascended the higher heavens, into Paradise.
+Looking skyward, he ascended the higher heavens into Paradise.